Authorization policies with ztunnel

 n/a |

-Take the example above, and add a check for the HTTP method (an L7 attribute):
+Take the example above, and add a check for a HTTP method (an L7 attribute):

 apiVersion: security.istio.io/v1